 WIDE: Talent placing a light source in front of the rabbit eye

-Mirror(s) being placed on either side of head
+Mirrors being placed on either side of head and behind rabbit

-Mirror being placed behind rabbit

-Connect the light source to a controller that has an adjustable rate, intensity, and duration [1] and begin recording using a camera with a red light and infrared recording capabilities [2] while increasing the photic stimulator frequency from 1 to 25 hertz in 2-hertz increments for 30 seconds per frequency [3].
+The light is attached to a controller with adjustable rate, intensity, and duration [1] Set the photic stimulator to 1 hertz and turn on flash for 30 seconds.

-Talent connecting the light source to a controller panel

-Talent starting camera recording
+Talent setting the photic stimulation parameters

-SCREEN: To be provided by Authors: Photic stimulator frequency being increased/data being recorded
+SCREEN: To be provided by Authors: Video of light flashing in front of the rabbit at 1Hz and the EEG recording.

-When all of the responses have been recorded, cover the rabbit’s face with a surgical mask to simulate or cause eye closure at each frequency [1] and record the response as demonstrated while decreasing the frequency from 60 to 25 hertz for 30 seconds per frequency in 5 hertz increments [2].
+Cover the rabbit’s face with a surgical mask to simulate or cause eye closure and stimulate for another 30 seconds[1].
+After eyes open and eyes closed at each frequency, turn off the photic stimulator for 30-seconds and set the controller to the next frequency setting.
+After recording for 60 seconds at each frequency from 1 to 25Hz in 2 hertz intervals, decrease the frequency from 60 to 25 hertz, in 5 hertz increments, and record for 30 seconds with the eyes open and another 30 seconds with eyes closed[2].

 Talent placing mask over rabbit’s face

-SCREEN: To be provided by Authors: Frequency being increased/response being recorded
+SCREEN: To be provided by Authors: Screenshot of video/EEG/ECG during photic stimulation.

 At the end of experiment, remove EEG and ECG leads from the rabbit [1] and return the animal to its home cage for routine care by husbandry staff [2].